-We are absolutely delighted that Australian of the Year, Dr Richard Harris, has accepted our invitation to talk to you on Saturday afternoon.
+We are absolutely delighted that joint 2019 Australian of the Year, Dr Richard Harris, has accepted our invitation to talk to you on Saturday afternoon.

 Our two-day conference starts on the morning of Friday 17 May 2019 and will be led by a keynote from respected and long-time GP Anaesthetist Dr Peter Gilchrist who is completing his PhD research into the delivery of anaesthesia by General Practitioners.
 Peter has been invited to present his research at many eminent conferences and is a wonderful advocate for GP proceduralists throughout Australia.